 Wondering what this could look like in practice?
-Bring your own situation to our monthly coaching office hours* and let’s dive in to help you put these principles into practice!
+Bring your own situation to our monthly group coaching GOAL CALLS* and let’s dive in to help you put these principles into practice!

 Start your journey to intention-driven leadership by downloading the Strategic Plan in a Box worksheet and listening to the audio lesson.
-Your team will be focused
+Your team will become focused!

 Editorial Note: When I wrote the first version of this post, my son was planning a military career.
 As of this update, he is a 2nd Lt. in the Army and I couldn’t be prouder of him!